 How Do Wild Animals Survive Extreme Cold Or Heat?

-As humans, we don't come naturally well-equipped when it comes to coping with hot or cold weather.
+Human beings don't come naturally well-equipped when it comes to coping with very hot or cold weather conditions.
 Wild animals, though, seem to not only survive but thrive in extreme cold or hot conditions.

 When it's hot, we need to remove unnecessary clothing and stay in the shadows or air-conditioned room to remain cool.
 When it's cold, we sometimes need to put on multiple layers of clothing and use the heat from a fireplace or heater to stay warm.